Tascurator/tascurator-documents/docs/docs/modeling.md

 ## Tenant - テナント

+- The people who live in the share house.
+- The Landlord can add Tenant to the Share house.

+- Constraints:
+  - A Share house can have up to 20 Tenants.

 ### Tenant ID (Identifier)

-The Tenant ID is the UUID.
+- The Tenant ID is a UUID.

 ### Name

-The Tenant has a name.
+- The Tenant has a name.

-Constraints:
+- Constraints:
+  - Must be unique
+  - Must be at least 1 character long

-- Greater than or equal to 1 character and less than or equal to 15 characters
+  - Must be no more than 15 characters long
-- Uniqueness
   - Does not have to be the legal name; an arbitrary name can be used instead
-- Can be changed anytime
+  - Can be changed at any time

 ### Email Address (Value Object)

-The Tenant has an email address.
+- The Tenant has an email address.

-Constraints:
+- Constraints:

-- Uniqueness
+  - Must be unique
   - Should be recognized consistently, irrespective of capitalization
-- Cannot be changed after sending invitation mail
+  - Cannot be changed after sending the invitation email

 ### extraAssignedCount

-The default number of The extraAssignedCount is 0.
-If the number of Categories is larger than the number of Tenants, extraAssignedCount is used to ensure that an equal number of tasks(Category) is assigned to each Tenant.
+- If the number of Categories is greater than the number of Tenants, extraAssignedCount is used to ensure that an equal number of Categories is assigned to each Tenant.
+- The default value of extraAssignedCount is 0.

-Constraints:
+- Constraints:

-- Greater than 0
+  - Must be greater than 0
-- Integer

 ## AssignmentSheet - 分担票